 Development cost includes the costs for experimental drilling at Trölladyngja, Krýsuvík and Eldvörp.
 Relevant costs are capitalized to the extent that it is probable that future benefits are generated in order to recover the investment.
-HS Orka hf. holds a research permit in these areas and according to management results from analysis to date are positive.
+HS Orka hf. holds research permits in these areas and according to management results from analysis to date are positive.
 If it becomes evident that the development cost will not be utilized by the Company to generate revenue it must be expensed as an impairment cost.
 Management has confirmed that the above projects are feasible and it is likely that they will generate revenues in the future.
-At the end of 2013 there has been no material changes to the assumption regarding impairment of intangible assets and expected returns are in excess of capitalized cost.
+An annual impairment test was performed at the end of 2014 and expected returns are in excess of capitalized cost.